qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 enabled.
 There should be a check mark next to the :menuselection:`View --> Toolbars --> Digitizing` menu entry.

-As soon as you are in edit mode, you'll see some digitizing tools are now
+As soon as you are in edit mode, you'll see that some digitizing tools have become
 active:

   - |capturePolygon|: Add a new feature.